moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 Protocol developers have been considering the implications of the QUIC protocol ({{RFC9000}}) on media transport for several years, but the initial focus on QUIC in the IETF was to support web applications that used the HTTP/3 protocol {{I-D.draft-ietf-quic-http}}.
 The completion of the initial versions of the QUIC specifications, and the adoption of {{I-D.draft-ietf-quic-datagram}}, have cleared the way for proposals to use QUIC as a media transport.
 This document considers a number of proposals for "Media Over QUIC", and analyzes them to understand requirements and considerations.

+## For The Impatient Reader

+This document is intended to report a survey of use cases that have been discussed under the "Media Over QUIC" banner, and to propose a subset of those use cases that should be considered first.
+Our proposal is in {{propscope}}, our understanding of the requirements for those use cases is in {{requirements}}, and most of the rest of the document provides background for those sections.

 # Terminology {#term}

 Within this document, we use the term "Media Transport Protocol".
 This is easier to understand if the reader assumes that we are starting with a protocol stack that looks like this: